DarkMaps/DarkMapsServer/README.md

-**Get messages for user**
+**Get messages for user** :key:

 Gets all outstanding messages for the signed in user.
-Requires token authentication.
+Requires token authentication and request signing.

 ```
 /v1/<Receiving user's registration ID>/messages/ GET